meilisearch/documentation/learn/core_concepts/indexes.md

 ## Swapping indexes

-Suppose you’re using `movies` in production.
-You make changes to the schema and settings in `movies_new`.
-To sync `movies_new` with Meilisearch in production, you will use index swapping.
+Suppose you want to update your `movies` index in production as you changed the schema and settings.
+The changes you made are in `movies_new`.
+To sync `movies_new` with Meilisearch in production, you will use index swapping without zero downtime.
 This means the new schema and settings from `movies_new` will be swapped with the schema and settings of `movies`.